The David Sheldrick Wildlife Trust

 David Sheldrick Wildlife Trust

-There are 36 orphaned elephants in their care as of now.
-Each of the animals get specialised care and attention from the staff, who know them all by name and their background.
+There are 36 orphaned elephants in their care as of the time of writing.
+Each of the animals gets specialised care and attention from the staff, who know them all by name and their background.
 The animals are given names from the communities where they are from.
 You can read more about the animals and the organisation here.

 Getting there

-DSWT is located in the outskirts of Nairobi along Mbagathi Road and right inside the KWS Workshop.
+DSWT is located on the outskirts of Nairobi along Mbagathi Road and right inside the KWS Workshop.
 If using public transport, take matatu number 125/126 which is boarded from the Railway station.

 DSWT is a bit far from the gate so if you are walking you might want to factor in the time you’ll take to walk.